 The guinea pig also likes grapes, raisins, cauliflower and broccoli, bananas, spinach.
 However, use these sparingly to prevent them from bloating, regardless of how tasty these are for your guinea pigs.

 The guinea pigs like to rest well and have their own, relatively normal space to rest in.
 Do not make the mistake of getting an aquarium because the guinea pigs like to get lots of fresh air, as we all do!

 The best home for guinea pigs would be a cage, but one that is big enough with lots of space.
 A good and creative idea is to get two small or medium cages and conjoin them together as a ‘double home’ with a tunnel to the next ‘room’!
 This could be fun and interesting for the guinea pigs if you have no option for one huge cage.

 When it comes to their housing, they like cardboards as another home or play-space option, with the big cage being the primary one.
 Or even better, a coroplast cube that looks like a playground and home at the same time.
 The guinea pig will happily roam, run and play in it.

-Guinea pigs like to get attention, like to be petted and played with more than other rodents do and if you have the chance, get another guinea pig.
-They like to be cuddled together and have a playmate or partner of their own kind, in order to be happy and cheerful!
+Guinea pigs like to get attention, petted and played with more than other rodents do and if you have the chance, get another guinea pig.
+They like to be cuddled together and have a playmate or partner of their own kind to be happy and cheerful!

-How to entertain your guinea pig during playtime?
-First and most important – set the guinea pig cage in the room where most activity in the house happens.
+To entertain your guinea pig during playtime, first and most important, set the guinea pig cage in the room where most activity in the house happens.
 Consider the living room for example; where people gather, the TV is on, socializing happens there all the time, so your furry friend will never feel alone or bored.

 Then, know that the guinea pig loves to play with almost anything.
 You can easily keep it entertained and in a good mood all the time.